 Whether you’re presenting live or sending out follow-up content, platforms like Prezi allow you to deliver an asset that adds interactivity to your visuals.
 It’s a combination that’s sure to grab, and keep, your audience’s attention.

-Bonus: you can easily repurpose presentations like these into additional assets for more content marketing magic.
+Bonus: check out some of our favorite marketing presentation templates to help kick-start your creativity, or learn how you can easily repurpose presentations like these into additional assets for more content marketing magic.

 A whopping 73% of consumers are more likely to purchase a product after watching an online video.
 This can mean a huge increase in sales for companies— so long as those videos are discoverable.
 Instead of putting your content on a YouTube channel and hoping for the best, be sure to include them on one of your landing pages.
 A study from EyeView Digital found doing so can increase conversion rates by up to 80%.